IDT-ITI/Visual-Audio-Discrepancy-Detection/README.md

 Our proposed method focuses on detecting disparities in audio-visual streams, such as incongruous audio tracks with visual scenes or conflicting environmental cues, which can indicate that a video has been fabricated.
 Our approach leverages visual- and audio-scene classification techniques to detect such discrepancies and provides a benchmark dataset to promote further research in this field.

-## Visual-Audio-Discrepancy-Detection Experimental Protocol
+## Visual-Audio-Discrepancy-Detection experimental protocol
 The TAU Audio-Visual Urban Scenes 2021, used in Task 1B of the DCASE 2021’s challenge, involves scene estimation on categorizing videos based on their A/V content.

-Aiming to leverage the wealth of visual and auditory data already available in the already existing TAU dataset we created the Visual-Audio-Discrepancy-Detection dataset.
+Aiming to leverage the wealth of visual and auditory data already available in the already existing TAU dataset we created the Visual-Audio-Discrepancy-Detection (VADD) dataset.
 This involves selecting videos where the visual content belongs to one category, but the audio is from another category.
-We selected videos and exchanged their audio tracks, resulting in a "pristine" set and a "manipulated" set, in a way that ensures balanced sets.
-The VADD dataset offers both a 10-class and a 3-class version to accommodate different difficulty levels.
+We selected videos from the TAU dataset and exchanged their audio tracks, resulting in a "manipulated" set, while keeping some videos unaltered forming a "pristine" set.
+These two sets comprise the VADD dataset.
+We provide both a 10-class and a 3-class version of the dataset, to accommodate different difficulty levels.

 ## Proposed Method
-We also propose a baseline method that can identify differences between visual and audio content in videos which we evaluate on the VADD dataset.
-Our methodology involves training a joint audio-visual classifier for scene classification using both audio and visual modalities.
+We propose a baseline method that can identify differences between visual and audio content in videos which we evaluate on the VADD dataset.
+Our methodology involves training a joint audio-visual scene classifier using both audio and visual modalities.
 We utilize pre-trained models for feature extraction:

 - **Visual scene representations**:
   - ViT embeddings